liriliri/eustia-docs/src/docs.md

 };
 ```

 Obviously, multiple configuration is also supported.
-To specify which task to
-run, just append the task name after command name.
+To specify which task to run, just append the task name after command name.

 ```bash
 eustia <task-name>
 ```

 > Configuration could be overwritten by command line options.
+And it's possible to specify another configuration path using **config** options.

 ### Use in JavaScript